-Your attorney will be very interested in making certain that the will is properly signed and qualified to transfer your property.
+Your attorney will be very interested in making certain that your will is properly signed and qualified to transfer your property.
 He or she may ask general questions to enable you to show that you're qualified to sign the will.
 The questions may include, "Why are you here?" and "What do you own?" and "Who are the members of your family?"

 You should briefly respond to each of the questions.
 The attorney and the witnesses will then be able to testify about your capacity if a difficult person claims that you were not capable of signing a proper will.

 You should be able to affirm that you understand a will transfers your property and in a general way identify the major assets in your estate.
-You do not need to explain specifically all the property or the exact value, but a general explanation is necessary.
+You do not need to explain specifically all the property or the exact value but a general explanation is necessary.

 The people you describe as potential heirs will typically be your spouse, children, brothers, sisters, grandchildren, other relatives and special friends.
 If you are specifically including or excluding someone, you may wish to mention that fact.

 The key day is the date you actually sign the will.
 Even if you just have a "lucid interval" on that day, you generally will be qualified to sign the will.
-The attorney and witnesses may later be called to testify and can describe your general conduct and statements to assist the court in determining whether you are qualified on that date to sign the will.
+The attorney and witnesses may later be called to testify and describe your general conduct and statements to assist the court in determining whether you were qualified on that date to sign the will.

 What is Undue Influence?